Day Tours From Sofia

 The Rila Monastery from 10th century is Bulgaria’s most important cultural, historical and architectural monument.
 It is a top tourist attraction under UNESCO World Heritage protection offering incredible beauty and mountain location.
 On this must-do day tour from Sofia you will visit also Boyana church (UNESCO).

-Plovdiv is one of the oldest European towns contemporary to Troya and Mikena and has existed as a settlement for 8000 years…A lot of history, culture, beautiful city and mountain landscapes, 3D goggles…unforgettable experience from Plovdiv – European culture capital in 2019!
+Plovdiv is one of the oldest European towns contemporary to Troya and Mikena and has existed as a settlement for 8000 years…A lot of history, culture, beautiful city and mountain landscapes…unforgettable experience from Plovdiv – European culture capital in 2019!

 The name Belogradcik literally means “small white town,” which is situated in the foothills of the Balkan Mountains just east of the Serbian border and about 50 km south of the Danube River.
 It has been known as a settlement since the Roman period and has passed through all the Bulgarian history.